Trainer, Facilitator, Consultant

 4) What has been your biggest challenge at humancraft so far?

-Every day with a new group of participants is a challenge!
+Every day with a new group of participants is a challenge.

 5) How does your work influence your personal development and career?